 |

-the protein-protein interaction interface (using protein complex
+a protein-protein interaction interface (using a protein complex with the PDB ID:

 1a15).
 Residues highlighted in magenta and bold have different RSA